Rachith-H/VSDsquadron_FPGA_mini/TASK - 2/README.md

   <summary> STEP - 4 : Simulation based Validation of Integrated IP </summary>

 ### **Overview**
 This step focuses on verifying the functional correctness of the designed system using simulation.
-The goal is to ensure proper interaction between the processor and peripherals (GPIO and UART) through a simple C program.
+The goal is to ensure proper interaction between the processor and peripherals through a simple C program.

 ---